Ancestral Reconstruction using Discrete Phylogeography

-It guides you through a discrete phylogeography analysis of a H5N1 epidemic in South China.
-This analysis will use the model developed by Lemey et al., 2009 that implements ancestral reconstruction of discrete states (locations) in a Bayesian statistical framework, and employs the Bayesian stochastic search variable selection (BSSVS) to identify the most parsimonious description of the phylogeographic diffusion process.
+This tutorial guides you through a discrete phylogeography analysis of a H5N1 epidemic in South China.
+The analysis will use the model developed by Lemey et al., 2009 that implements ancestral reconstruction of discrete states (locations) in a Bayesian statistical framework, and employs the Bayesian stochastic search variable selection (BSSVS) to identify the most plausible description of the phylogeographic diffusion process.

-The additional benefit using this model is that we can summarise the phylogeographic inferences from an analysis, and use a virtual globe software to visualize the spatial and temporal information.
+The additional benefit in using this model is that we can summarise the phylogeographic inferences from an analysis, and use a virtual globe software to visualise the spatial and temporal information.

 The NEXUS alignment